moghelab/metaPathwayMap/README.md

 This script performs the following steps:
 * Reads in output files produced by get_similar_pathways
 * For CANOPUS predictions, only those that have at least three main class annotations are analyzed
-* The script looks for every MetaCyc compound where at least three of the main classes match.
+* The script looks for every pathway compound where at least three of the main classes match.
 This limits the search substantially, potentially causing false positives and negatives
-* Calculates Jaccard Coefficient (Tanimoto coefficient) between ALL (main+alternative) classes of the CANOPUS prediction and the MetaCyc compound
+* Calculates Jaccard Coefficient (Tanimoto coefficient) between ALL (main+alternative) classes of the CANOPUS prediction and the pathway compound
 * The pathways of the best matches are extracted
 * All related pathways (network components) of each of the pathways are extracted
 * All hits are outputted in various files.